LaiAnTan/Monash-FIT1008/week02/stack/stack.md

 1. Create a stack with a max capacity the length of the sequence
 2. Traverse the sequence, pushing each item onto the stack
 3. Initialise the return container.
-4. Pop each elemnt from the stack and insert it into the container.
+4. Pop each element from the stack and insert it into the container.